About the Area

 Sturgeon Lake

-Sturgeon Lake is a long and narrow lake in a Y shape.
+Sturgeon Lake is a long and narrow lake in a Y shape with 46 km² of surface area.
+It is located along the Trent-Severn Waterway system.

 Gull River